upbound/docs/content/core-concepts/embedded-functions.md

 <!-- vale write-good.Passive = NO -->

-Each function in the `functions/` directory of your project is built into a Crossplane function package by adding your code to a base image and generating metadata.
+Functions in your projects `functions/` directory are built by adding your code to a base image and generating metadata.

 **Generate Configuration Package Metadata**:
 The up CLI creates Crossplane configuration package metadata based on your